Robert Hoagland: Background

-Robert Hoagland and his wife Lori, a culinary arts teacher at Newtown High School, lived on Glen Road in the Sandy Hook neighborhood of Newtown, Connecticut, where they had raised their three sons to young adulthood.
+Robert Hoagland and his wife Lori, a culinary arts teacher at Newtown High School, lived on Glen Road in the Sandy Hook section of Newtown, Connecticut, where they had raised their three sons to young adulthood.
 The couple had at one point separated for two years, but later reconciled.
 Lori stated they had begun planning their retirements.

 Robert and Lori's 24-year-old son, Max Hoagland, had a history of problems with drug addiction and had been in rehab earlier in 2013.
 Robert left his restaurant job for a position in a friend's law firm to better help his son with his recovery; he also worked as a real estate appraiser.
 Robert and Lori had talked about going on a hiking trip with Max on the Appalachian Trail that summer as part of that effort.
 In July, Lori went on a two-week trip to Turkey with some friends; she and Robert regularly exchanged email messages while she was away.

 In the week before Lori's return, two of the family's laptop computers were stolen.
 Robert came to believe that Max had taken them to either sell or exchange in order to obtain drugs, and sent an email to Lori apologizing for having let it happen.
 Investigators later learned that Robert had traveled to an abandoned industrial building in Bridgeport to confront some men they described as Max's "associates" over the theft, which Max had said they were responsible for.
 On July 25, $600 was withdrawn from one of the family's bank accounts.